 Following is observed for VR/AR, 30Mbps, 10ms PDB, 60 FPS

-According to 4 sources (Nokia, Qualcomm, vivo, MediaTek), with SU-MIMO, the capacity performances are in the range of {5.2~8.27}, and the mean value of capacity performance is approximately [].
+According to 5 sources (Ericsson, Nokia, Qualcomm, vivo, MediaTek), with SU-MIMO, the capacity performances are in the range of {4~8.27}, and the mean value of capacity performance is approximately [].

 According to 4 sources (CATT, Qualcomm, vivo, ZTE), with MU-MIMO, the capacity performances are in the range of {10.3~12}, and the mean value of capacity performance is approximately [].